COVESA/cdsp/examples/vehicle-speed-downsample-iotdb/README.md

 ### Load
 In the example we will import the dataset into a VSS `Vehicle.Speed` timeseries within IoTDB.

-IoTDB provides [import/export tools](https://iotdb.apache.org/UserGuide/latest/Tools-System/TsFile-Import-Export-Tool.html) for its native TsFile file format and CSV and which are included in the image.
-We will use the [`import-csv.sh`](https://iotdb.apache.org/UserGuide/latest/Tools-System/TsFile-Import-Export-Tool.html#usage-of-import-csv-sh) tool to perform the import.
+IoTDB provides import/export tools for its native TsFile file format, SQL and CSV and which are included in the runtime image.
+We will use the [`import-data.sh`](https://iotdb.apache.org/UserGuide/latest/Tools-System/Data-Import-Tool.html) tool to perform the import.

 ### Transform
-IoTDB has a library of Data Quality functions which includes the function [`Sample`](https://iotdb.apache.org/UserGuide/latest/Reference/UDF-Libraries.html#sample) for sampling.
+IoTDB has a library of Data Quality functions which includes the function [`Sample`](https://iotdb.apache.org/UserGuide/latest/SQL-Manual/UDF-Libraries_apache.html#sample) for sampling.
 Sample has three sampling methods: `Reservoir`, `Isometric` and `Triangle`.

 Sample function: